azrulhasni/bluegreen/README.md

 load test them both just to see how they fare.
 Of course, in reality, you will not run blue and green concurrently for long.
 We would do some production test on green and sunset blue instead.

+The Jmeter script to test both can be found here